-A debit valuation adjustment (DVA) is applied to include the Group's own credit risk in the fair value of derivatives (that is the risk that the Group might default on its contractual obligations), using the same methodology as for CVA.
+A debit valuation adjustment (DVA) is applied to include the Group's own credit risk in the fair value of derivatives (that is the risk that the Group might default on its contractual obligations), using the same methodology as for CVA

-As of December 31, 2019, the balance of receivables and payables corresponding to derivatives amounted to S/1,092.1 million and S/1,040.3 million respectively, See Note 13(b), generating DVA and CVA adjustments for approximately S/12.6 million and S/14.0 million respectively.
-The net impact of both items in the consolidated statement of income amounted to S/3.2 million.
-As of December 31, 2018, the balance of receivables and payables corresponding to derivatives amounted to S/766.3 million and S/715.8 million, respectively, See Note 13(b), generating DVA and CVA adjustments for approximately S/15.4 million and S/17.1 million, respectively.
+As of December 31, 2019, the balance of receivables and payables corresponding to derivatives amounted to S/ 1,092.1 million and S/ 1,040.3 million respectively.
+See Note 13(b), generating DVA and CVA adjustments for approximately S/ 12.6 million and S/ 14.0 million respectively.
+The net impact of both items in the consolidated statement of income amounted to S/ 3.2 million.
+As of December 31, 2018, the balance of receivables and payables corresponding to derivatives amounted to S/ 766.3 million and S/ 715.8 million and S/ 17.1 million and S/ 17.1 million, respectively.
 Also, the net impact of both items in the consolidated statement of income amounted to S/0.2 million.

-Valuation of debt securities classified in the category "at fair value through other comprehensive income" and included in level 2 -
+- Valuation of debt securities classified in the category "at fair value through other comprehensive income" and included in level 2 -